onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 This as the section for matchmaking and with the leary quote

 > "Find the others." - [Timothy Leary](https://www.goodreads.com/quotes/514216-admit-it-you-aren-t-like-them-you-re-not-even-close#:~:text=Do%20the%20unexpected.-,Find%20the%20others,-%E2%80%A6%E2%80%9D)

+myth and superstition in religions are just the means to an end which is to bind people together - to scale trust and empathy over larger groups of people who are not genetically related, and also to give answers (albeit imperfect and often outright false but soothing nonetheless) to perennial existential questions that torment us all

 > "God is what mind becomes when it has passed beyond the scale of our comprehension." - [Freeman Dyson](https://www.azquotes.com/quote/1046023)